dotnet/android/Documentation/workflow/UnitTests.md

 You can then Add Items such as source files, images or other files.
 By default it will create a simple Android App which will include one `MainActivity.cs` and some standard resources.
+If you use one of the variants of the `XamarinAndroidApplicationProject` like `XamarinFormsApplicationProject` the default project will contain the files needed for that variant.
+For example the Xamarin.Forms one will contain `xaml` files for layout.

-Properties can be set via the `SetProperty` method.
+MSBuild Properties can be set via the `SetProperty` method.
 This can be done globally or for a specific Configuration.
+By default the project has a `DebugConfiguration` and a `ReleaseConfiguration`.

 ```csharp
 project.SetProperty ("MyGlobalBoolProperty", "False");